exercism/v3/languages/elixir/exercises/concept/exceptions/.docs/instructions.md

 Implement the `divide/1` function which takes a stack _(list of numbers)_ and:

 - raises _stack underflow_ when the stack does not contain enough numbers
-- raises _division by zero_ when the divisor is 0
+- raises _division by zero_ when the divisor is 0 (note the stack of numbers is stored in the reverse order)
 - performs the division when no errors are raised

 ```elixir